-Access to the property from Boulder, take Linden west to North Cedarbrook to Pine Needle Road.
+Access to the property from Boulder, take Linden Drive to Pine Brook Road head north to Wildwood Lane.

-The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is approximately 250 feet long and has a turn around at the entrance of the garage.
+The proposed driveway will create little additional site distrubance and soil compaction and will not require the removal of any trees.
+The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
+The driveway is approximately 70 feet long therefore no turn arounds will be required.
 The driveway is less than 400 feet therefore no pull-outs will be required.